PNG vs JPG: Which One to Choose?

 JPG file format compresses the pixels and image information using DCT (Discrete Cosine Transform) and offers a typical compression ratio of 10:1.

-For example, if you had a 10 MB image, and converted it to a JPG, the resulting file size could be as small as 1 MB.
+For example, if you had a 10 MB image, and converted it to JPG, the resulting size could be as small as 1 MB.

 This type of compression has a drawback – JPG images are lossy.
 This means that each time the file is compressed and saved, data (i.e. pixels) is lost.
 The process could be compared to photocopying a photocopy.